thomaoc1/XAI-Project/README.md

 └── dogs_vs_cats_hm_vae.pt
 ```

-From here you can skip the first step of the pipeline and go straight to generating the heatmaps (Execution - 2)
+From here you can skip the first step of the pipeline and go straight to generating the heatmaps (Execution - Section 2)

 If you also have the heatmaps datasets, copy/move them to the path `dataset/heatmap`.
 The directory should look like this: